input-output-hk/cardano-js-sdk/packages/e2e/README.md

 ## Blockfrost

-To run the Blockfrost end-to-end tests you only need to configure two providers, AssetProvider and ChainHistoryProvider, both must be configured as Blockfrost providers and a valid Blockfrost API key must be also set, make sure that in your .env file, you have the environment variables set:
+Before running Blockfrost end-to-end tests, you need to:

+- Set a valid Blockfrost API key.
+- Configure the AssetProvider and ChainHistoryProvider instances to use blockfrost.
+- The StakePoolProvider comparison test doesn't require any configuration since it bootstraps during the test.

+Here’s how the entries in your .env file should look:

 ```
 # Blockfrost secrets
-BLOCKFROST_API_KEY=testnetSOMEAPIKEY
+BLOCKFROST_API_KEY='get your API KEY from https://blockfrost.io/'

 # Providers setup
 ASSET_PROVIDER=blockfrost